 In a meta-analysis conducted by Ge et al 457 of 1554 patients with BMPR2 mutations were women, however proportionally more males had BMPR2 mutation (224/644) - 29% vs 35% - OR =0.130, (95% CI 1.06-1.60, p =0.01).
 In males it was statistically significant that those with the mutation had higher rates of mortality or need for transplantation (Ge et al., 2020).

 The relationship between BMPR2 and oestrogen signalling, examined by Austin et al demonstrated that BMPR2 gene expression was reduced in females as the oestrogen receptor alpha binds to the BMPR2 promoter possibly promoting the prevalence of PAH in females (Austin et al., 2012).
-Austin’s group have also suggested that the SRY binds and positively regulates BMPR2 expression again offering a reason why women are more affected by PAH but not why males survival is inferior in comparison
+Austin’s group have also suggested that the SRY (sex determining region on the Y gene) binds and positively regulates BMPR2 expression again offering a reason why women are more affected by PAH but not why males survival is inferior in comparison

 Limitations